fragaria/karmen-docs/docs/printers.md

 ## Removing printers

 You can remove a printer on the **Printer settings page** (open the app menu and click on **Settings**).
-Then, remove your printer using a context menu on the respective printer listing item.
+To remove it, use the context menu on the respective printer listing item.